Portal:Aeon/SoftwareInstall

 Example Commands

-Commands for transactional-update are listed below.
 NOTE: Remember to reboot after the command is finished to see the changes!

-• sudo transactional-update pkg remove package_name remove an rpm package
+• sudo transactional-update pkg remove package_name remove an RPM package

 Automatic Updates

-• the computer was off
+• the device was powered off

-• the internet connection was disturbed - at time it is scheduled to.
+• the internet connection was unavailable

-$ sudo journalctl -u transactional-update.service
+user $ sudo journalctl -u transactional-update.service

 About Snapshots and Boot Behavior